linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/03 Insurance Collars and Other Strategies.md

 1. Buy a 40-strike call and sell a 40-strike put.
 2. Sell a 45-strike call and buy a 45-strike put.

-The first transaction is a synthetic forward purchase of a stock for  $40, while the second transaction is the synthetic forward sale of the stock for$ 45.
+The first transaction is a synthetic forward purchase of a stock for  \$40, while the second transaction is the synthetic forward sale of the stock for\$ 45.
 Clearly the payoff at expiration will be 5; hence, the transaction has no stock price risk.
 Using the assumptions in Table 4, the cost of the strategy should be

 $$